Unintended pregnancies on the rise in servicewomen

 According to data from the Department of Defense, there were between two and three sexual assaults for every 1,000 active duty soldiers, men and women, reported in 2011.

-Earlier this month, laws were amended to allow the military health care program TRICARE to cover abortions for victims of rape or incest.
-Abortion remains illegal at military bases for reasons other than rape, incest and when a woman’s life is in danger.
+Earlier this month, laws were amended to allow victims of rape or incest to get abortions at military bases, but otherwise - except when the mother’s life is in danger - abortion on bases is illegal.

 Grossman said contraception should be discussed with military women before they deploy - as is now policy in the Navy - and those women should at least be allowed to pay out of pocket for abortion while on U.S. bases.